-If you are looking at getting rid of pain stemming from joint inflammation, then you may benefit from a steroid injection.
+You may benefit from a steroid injection if you have pain stemming from joint inflammation.
 Typically, a joint injection is recommended for those who do not respond to other conservative treatments, such as oral anti-inflammatory medication, rest or physical therapy.

 The sacroiliac joint is a large joint in your lower back and buttocks region.
 When the S.I. joint becomes painful, it can cause pain in its immediate region or it can refer pain into your groin, abdomen, hip, buttock or leg.

 Although there are numerous ways to treat sacroiliac joint dysfunction, sacroiliac joint injections work powerfully to reduce your inflammation and they can provide months of relief.Request Appointment

 Question?
 Call 24 hours a day623.773.2000